What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 Warning Signs

 Your car will try to warn you before it’s too late.
-The oil pressure warning light (usually a little oil can icon) will come on.
-I ignored this once in my old car, thinking I could make it home, and it cost me $500 in repairs.
-You might also hear knocking or grinding noises, or the engine might feel sluggish.
-If you notice these, pull over right away.
+The oil pressure warning light (usually a little oil can icon) will come on — I ignored this once in an old car, thinking I could make it home, and it cost me $500 in repairs.
+You’ll often hear noises too, and the specific sound matters: a light ticking on cold startup that fades within 30-60 seconds is usually just hydraulic lifter noise from oil not having fully circulated yet, but a deep, rhythmic knocking that persists once the engine is warm — or gets louder under load — means bearing surfaces are already contacting each other with no oil film between them.
+If you hear that second kind of noise, or the engine feels sluggish, pull over right away and shut it off.

 How Symptoms Show Up Before You Run Out

-Your car doesn’t just run out of oil without warning—there are clues.
-I’ve seen these signs in my cars and learned to act fast:
+Your car doesn’t just run out of oil without warning — there are clues.
+Watch for these signs and act fast:

 Oil Pressure Warning Light